legeRise/pak-hijri/README.md

 `data/latest.json` is the small pointer apps fetch first.
 It points to the active month and the year file that contains the full record.

-## Admin Updates

-The GitHub Pages admin UI is public to view, but it cannot save without a GitHub token.

-Use a fine-grained GitHub token limited to this repository with contents read/write permission.
-Do not use a broad token that can edit all repositories.

-The admin UI locks the commit target to the current GitHub Pages repository.
-If this site is later served from a custom domain, set `repoOwner` and `repoName` once in `assets/app.js`.

 ## Status Values